 F. Violation of Travel Policy Regulation or PERAC Guidelines:

 Any person or entity that violates PERAC Guidelines or Board regulations approved by the Commission shall be deemed to have violated the provisions of 840 CMR 17.00 and shall be subject to removal as a qualified investment manager or consultant pursuant to 840 CMR 17.04(10).
-In addition, the Commission shall not grant an exemption pursuant to 840 CMR 19.02 or a qualification pursuant to 840 CMR 26.04 if any person or entity that has violated PERAC Guidelines or Board regulations adopted pursuant to those Guidelines is the subject of the filing pursuant to those provisions.
+In the event of such a violation, the Board will not seek an exemption from PERAC.

 In no event shall these regulations prevent a member of the Board or Board staff from attending any meetings, seminars, or conferences at his or her own expense.